vitessio/website/content/en/docs/19.0/user-guides/schema-changes/ddl-strategies.md

 Vitess automatically creates a MySQL account for the migration, with a randomly generated password.
 The account is destroyed at the end of the migration.

 Vitess takes care of supplying the command line flags, the DSN, the username & password.
 It also sets up `PLUGINS` used to communicate migration progress back to the tablet.
-You may supply additional flags for your migration as part of `@@ddl_strategy` session variable (using `VTGate`) or `-ddl_strategy` command line flag (using `vtctlclient`).
+You may supply additional flags for your migration as part of `@@ddl_strategy` session variable (using `VTGate`) or `-ddl_strategy` command line flag (using `vtctldclient`).
 Examples:

 - `set @@ddl_strategy='pt-osc --null-to-not-null';`
 - `set @@ddl_strategy='pt-osc --max-load Threads_running=200';`